 - Java requirement

-Before its final release OS X 10.11 El Capitan had been available as a public beta for some time, giving users an opportunity to test Adobe software.
-While I haven’t seen every user report, what I have seen indicates that Adobe Creative Cloud applications generally run at least as well on El Capitan as they did on Yosemite.
-As problems turn up I’ll post them here, so keep checking back.
+Before its final release Mac OS X 10.11 El Capitan had been available as a public beta for some time, giving users an opportunity to test Adobe software.
+Adobe Creative Cloud applications generally run at least as well on El Capitan as they did on Yosemite.

 Adobe compatibility FAQs: When a new major version of OS X comes out, Adobe usually publishes a general statement on Creative Cloud compatibility.
 It took a while for that to appear, but that official Adobe article is here (Mac OS X El Capitan (10.11) compatibility FAQs).
 While I was waiting for that general statement to come out, I watched for announcements by individual product teams which are mentioned below.